Eight Men Out: Filming

 When cloud cover would suddenly change the light during the shooting of a particular baseball scene, Sayles showed "inspirational decisiveness", according to Elle, by changing the scripted game they would be shooting—switching from Game Two of the series to Game Four, for example.
 "The second assistant director knew nothing about baseball", Sayles said, "and she had to keep track of who was on base.
 Suddenly we'd change from Game Two to Game Four, and she'd have to shuffle through her papers to learn who was on second, then track the right guys down all over the ballpark."

 Right-handed Sweeney told Elle that producers considered using an old Hollywood trick to create the illusion that he was hitting lefty.
 "We could have done it from the right side, then run to third and switched the negative, like they did in The Pride of the Yankees, but we didn't really have enough money for that", Sweeney said.

 Ring Lardner, Jr., Oscar-winning screenwriter of such films as Woman of the Year and M*A*S*H, came to Bush Stadium to visit the set.
 Lardner's article in American Film reported that Sayles' script depicted much of the story accurately, based on what he knew from his father.
 But the audience, Lardner wrote, "won't have the satisfaction of knowing exactly why everything worked out the way it did."

 Lardner also witnessed how the production crew had to make "a few hundred extras look like a World Series crowd of thousands" because thet were hampered by the production's inability to entice a substantial number of Indianapolis residents to come to the stadium to act as film extras.
 Lardner stated, "The producers offer free entertainment, bingo with cash prizes, and as much of a stipend ($20 a day) as the budget permits..."

 Legacy

 Several people involved in the film would go on to work on Ken Burns's 1994 miniseries Baseball.
 Cusack, Lloyd, and Sweeney did voice-overs, recording reminiscences of various personalities connected with the game.
-Sayles and Terkel were interviewed abput the 1919 World Series.
+Sayles and Terkel were interviewed about the 1919 World Series.
 Terkel also "reprised his role" by reading Hugh Fullerton's columns during the section on the Black Sox.